Skip to content

 Where to Stay in Aruba: Complete Hotel & Neighborhood Guide

 Choosing where to stay in Aruba can make or break your trip.
 The island has distinct areas, each with a different personality, price point, and ideal traveler type.
-After staying in every major area, here is my honest breakdown to help you pick the right spot.
+After staying in every major area, here is our honest breakdown to help you pick the right spot.

-## Palm Beach: The High-Rise Hotel Strip
+Palm Beach: The High-Rise Hotel Strip

 Palm Beach is where most first-time visitors stay, and for good reason.
 This two-mile strip is packed with large resorts, restaurants, beach bars, water sports operators, and shops.
 Everything is walkable.
 The beach itself is gorgeous, with calm turquoise water and powdery sand.